buddypress/buddypress/docs/user/administration/users/member-types.md

 ## Assigning Member Types

-Member Types can be assigned manually by administrators through the WordPress Dashboard or programmatically through custom code.
-This flexibility allows for both individual and bulk assignment of member types, catering to the needs of large and diverse communities.
+Administrators can assign Member Types manually through the WordPress Dashboard or programmatically through custom code.
+This flexibility allows for individual and bulk member-type assignments, catering to the needs of large and diverse communities.

 ### Methods of Assignment:
-- **Manual Assignment**: Through the user's profile page in the admin dashboard, where a Member Type metabox is available for administrators to assign or change a member type.
+- **Manual Assignment**: A Member Type metabox is available for administrators to assign or change a member type through the user's admin dashboard profile page.
 - **Bulk Assignment**: Administrators can assign member types to multiple users at once from the user listing page, streamlining the process for large user bases.

 ## Utilizing Member Types